 While most of your contract negotiations will happen once you’ve completed the interview process and both parties have expressed interest in going forward, note that both parties are likely assessing each other in this regard on the interview day itself.
 We’ll cover some questions you’re going to want to figure out the responses to below.
 Also note that they may ask you a few questions in regards to expected salary.
 Do NOT agree to anything or give them an expected salary range.
 This almost always can only hurt you.
 Let them make the first offer.
 If pressed, just reply that it’s hard to give a salary range until you understand all the responsibilities and benefits, so you want to wait and see the compensation package prior to weighing in on whether you think a certain salary is appropriate.

-Once your job search shifts to the job offer and the contract negotiation process, also reference our physician career resources, especially our physician contract negotiations page, along with our physician salary compensation data.
+Once your job search shifts to the job offer and the contract negotiation process, also reference our physician career resources, especially our physician contract negotiations and negotiation tips, tactics, and strategies pages, along with our physician salary compensation data.
 Note that while academic contracts typically have less wiggle room on things like benefits or other things that are standardized amongst their physician contract agreements or university as a whole, there are always still opportunities to negotiate for other things that can make a huge difference in your job satisfaction.

 Salary and Compensation Pay Structure